 After receiving backlash for a week and calls for a Starbucks boycott, they quickly changed their stance, allowing their employees to wear the apparel.
 They went a step further by announcing they are designing their own black lives matter apparel which they will supply to their staff.

 The phrase ‘read the room’ fits the current social landscape.
 Racism and social justice are sensitive topics in the world right now.
-It is easy to become subject to cancel culture and to receive backlash because of actions or comments made surrounding BLM movement, racism and social injustice.
-People have been getting cancelled left and right.
+It is easy to become subject to cancel culture and to receive backlash because of actions or comments made surrounding BLM movement, racism, and social injustice.
+People have been getting canceled left and right.
 Now is the time to watch your actions and words closely.

-While the United States is the middle of a social revolution, we are also undergoing a health crisis.
+While the United States is in the middle of a social revolution, we are also undergoing a health crisis.
 The coronavirus is still actively killing people.
-Despite the fact that countries are continuing to reopen and U.S are evolving into the different stages of reopening, the coronavirus has not gone away.
+Despite the fact that countries are continuing to reopen and the U.S is evolving into the different stages of reopening, the coronavirus has not gone away.
 After nationwide protests and riots across the country, which thousands took part in, health professionals fear new cases will peak because of protest go-ears who have been in close contact with each other.

-If dealing with the repercussions of racism and the coronavirus were not enough, we are also in the middle of a presidential election.
+If dealing with the repercussions of racism and the coronavirus was not enough, we are also in the middle of a presidential election.
 It can be said that this is the most important election in American history.
 Now more than ever, it is critical that everyone is responsible in doing their own political research and exercising their right to vote.